kristofsajdak/hapi-rx-sse/README.md

 # **hapi-rx-sse**

-Stream [RxJs](https://github.com/Reactive-Extensions/RxJS) RxJs Observable values over SSE using Hapi.
+Stream Rxjs Observable values over SSE using Hapi.

-This tiny lib takes care of setting the appropriate Content-Type and Response headers, and streams back Rxjs Observable values to the client in the event payload format.
+This tiny lib takes care of setting the appropriate Content-Type and Response headers, and streams back [RxJs](https://github.com/Reactive-Extensions/RxJS) Observable values to the client in the stringified event payload format.

 ## Installation